playframework/play-meta/releasing/play.md

 - <https://repo1.maven.org/maven2/org/scalatestplus/play/scalatestplus-play_2.13/>

 **Verification**: when you run sbt new playframework/play-{scala,java}-seed.g8 it should pick up the new version on Maven.
 Try the templates out.
-You may need to update them (possibly with templatecontrol?) if they don't work with the new version of Play.
+You may need to update them if they don't work with the new version of Play.

 ### Step 3 - release omnidoc

-**Warning**: this is a compulsory step and the version vX.Y.Z of omnidoc released here must match the version vX.Y.Z of Play released in step 1 above.
-There's a circular dependency.
+**Warning**: this is a compulsory step and the version X.Y.Z of omnidoc released here must match the version X.Y.Z of Play released in step 1 above.

 Omnidoc builds Play's documentation from all the current versions of Play and its modules.
+To understand what omnidoc really does under the covers, read the [README](https://github.com/playframework/omnidoc/blob/master/README.md).
+Note that once omnidoc completed, you will have the docs on the machine where you run the command and you still need to push them to `play-generated-docs` (next step).
 In the omnidoc build file for the branch of Play that you are releasing:

-1 Update the Play version to the version of Play that you just released, and also
+1. Update the Play version to the version of Play that you just released, and also
 2. Update any external modules to their latest version that is compatible with that version of Play.

 Here's an example update to the omnidoc 2.4.x branch.